Configure multi-factor authentication methods

 Users can register and then select a FIDO2 security key at the sign-in interface as their main means of authentication.
 These FIDO2 security keys are typically USB devices, but could also use Bluetooth or NFC.

 FIDO2 security keys can be used to sign in to their Azure AD or hybrid Azure AD joined Windows 10 devices and get single-sign on to their cloud and on-premises resources.
 Users can also sign in to supported browsers.

 This method is available for Android and iOS.
 Users can register their mobile app at https://aka.ms/mfasetup

 The Microsoft Authenticator app helps prevent unauthorized access to accounts and helps stop fraudulent transactions by pushing a notification to your smartphone or tablet.
-Users view the notification and, if it’s legitimate, select Verify.
-Otherwise, they select Deny.
+Users view the notification and confirm or deny the request.